mikeedudee/HanggangSaDuloFlightComputer/README.md

 5. Click **Select Board > ESP32**.
 6. Upload the code.

+> [!IMPORTANT]
-### Flight Computer Manual
+> ### Flight Computer Manual
+>

-You can read the flight computer's dedicated manual [here](https://github.com/mikeedudee/HANGGANG-SA-DULO-High-Powered-Rocket-Flight-Computer/blob/e7eedb402010caab72abb6217577f084e4449893/docs/USER_MANUAL.md), this contain the pinout, default configurations, thresholds, and timings that you need to set it up and modify the right variables.
+> You can read the flight computer's dedicated manual [here](https://github.com/mikeedudee/HANGGANG-SA-DULO-High-Powered-Rocket-Flight-Computer/blob/e7eedb402010caab72abb6217577f084e4449893/docs/USER_MANUAL.md), this contain the pinout, default configurations, thresholds, and timings that you need to set it up and modify the right variables to fit your system framework.

 ---